moerwald/c-sharp-git-hooks/README.md

 # Compile and unit test via GIT hooks

 This repository shows the usage of GIT hooks to compile and run unit tests automatically before your code gets committed and/or pushed.
-For demonstration we're using a simple C# net core project (under Windows).
+For demonstration we're using a simple C# net core project.
 Using GIT hooks for this purpose gives you the following advantages:

 1. All code that is committed to GIT compiles.
 2. All code that is pushed to the remote repository passes all unit tests.